sura721/resturantsMenu/README.md

 CLOUDINARY_API_SECRET=your_cloudinary_api_secret
 FRONTEND_URL=http://localhost:5173 # For local dev; use Vercel URL for production variable on Render NODE_ENV=development # Use 'production' for production variable on Render

+client/.env:
+VITE_API_BASE_URL=http://localhost:5001/api # For local dev; use Render URL for production variable on Vercel Use code with caution.
+Dotenv
+Running Locally
+Start Backend:
+cd server
+npm run dev
+(Backend runs on port specified in .env or 5001)
+Start Frontend:
+Open a new terminal.
+cd client
+npm run dev
+(Frontend runs on port specified by Vite, often 5173)
+Access: Open http://localhost:5173 (or the Vite port) in your browser.
+Initial Admin User Setup
+The first admin account must be created manually using the seed script, as registration is protected.
+Configure: Ensure MONGODB_URI in server/.env points to your target database.
+Set a strong password inside server/seed.js.
+Run Script: From the server directory, execute: node seed.js